Getting Started with SoTL

 If you have a more exploratory SoTL study, qualitative measures such as case studies, interviews, and focus groups tend to be more useful for these studies.

-• This brief yet informative guide (PDF) from the Vanderbilt University Center for Teaching talks a little about direct vs. indirect evidence of learning and breaks down qualitative and quantitative sources of data.
+This brief yet informative guide from Nancy Chick, Gathering Evidence: Making Student Learning Visible (PDF), talks a little about direct vs. indirect evidence of learning and breaks down qualitative and quantitative sources of data.

-Once you've identified some methods you might want to try, remember to search the literature for other SoTL scholars who've used those methods.
-In addition, here are some resources when you're ready to dive deeper:
+Once you've identified methods you want to try, here are some resources to dive deeper:

 Local and regional conferences